-Photography websites are all about the portfolio of work.
-When looking for a Google Site example to serve as inspiration for your photography, pay special attention to the layout options for your work.
-You want to be sure you’re showing off your photos in a creative way without sacrificing the user experience (AKA fast photo load speed, easy to navigate, high quality images, etc).
+Photography websites are all about the digital portfolio of work.
+When looking for a Google Site example to serve as inspiration for your photography, pay special attention to the layout and page template options for your work.
+You want to be sure you’re showing off your photos in a creative way without sacrificing the user experience (AKA fast photo load speed, easy to navigate, high-quality images, etc).

 When you have multiple segments in your photography portfolio, organization is key.
 This Google Sites photography website example is a great example of a clean, organized way to display your portfolio categories while also implementing an overall navigation that encompasses other areas of your work (i.e. reviews, novels, etc.).
 If you’re looking for a simple design that has a lot of versatility in showcasing your work, this website is a good one to follow.

 Church websites are all about telling people about your congregation, beliefs, and helping visitors feel welcome before they ever step in the door.
 Here’s a great example of a Church website build with Google Sites.